yzhao062/pyod/docs/index.rst

 **Note on Python 2.7**\ :
+Python 2.7's maintenance will be stopped on January 1, 2020 (see `official announcement <https://github.com/python/devguide/pull/344>`_)
-To be consistent with the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 in the future (dates are still to be decided).
+To be consistent with the Python change and the dependent libraries, e.g., scikit-learn, PyOD will stop supporting Python 2.7 in the near future (dates are still to be decided).
 We encourage you to use Python 3.5 or newer for the latest functions and bug fixes.
-More information can be found at the `scikit-learn install page <https://scikit-learn.org/stable/install.html>`_.
+More information can be found at the `Moving to require Python 3 <https://python3statement.org/>`_.

 **API Demo**\ :